hsmoon0/hsmoon0.github.io/_pages/research.md

 ex vivo high-resolution diffusion MRI (45 μm isotropic), microstructural mapping, and connectome reconstruction.
-This approach reveals genotype and age-dependent alterations in olfactory–limbic hubs, including the piriform cortex, amygdalo-piriform transition area, entorhinal cortex, hippocampus, and subicular complex—regions that support odor memory and are among the earliest affected by AD pathology.
+This approach reveals genotype and age-dependent alterations in olfactory–limbic hubs, including the piriform cortex, amygdalo-piriform transition area, entorhinal cortex, hippocampus, and subicular complex which are regions that support odor memory and are among the earliest affected by AD pathology.
 Blood and brain RNA-seq further identify eigengene modules whose expression patterns mirror diffusion and connectivity changes in these regions, with enrichment for synaptic signaling,